pranav083/loiloi/content/_index.md

 +++
 author = "Pranav Kumar"
-description = "A theme based on VMware's Clarity Design System for publishing technical blogs with Hugo." # set your site's description here. will be use for home page content meta tags (seo).
+description = "This is the site for showing my work which is done either by me or our team at any point of time." # set your site's description here. will be use for home page content meta tags (seo).
 +++